NYBC wants you to ‘Give the Gift of Life—Give Blood’

 In addition, New York Blood Center also provides blood and blood products to Walter Reed National Military Medical Center and National Naval Medical Center as needed.

-The blood drive is open to all service members, their family members, cadets, DOD or federal civilians, and retirees, as well as the general public.
+The blood drive is open to all service members, their family members, cadets, Dept. of Defense or federal civilians, and retirees, as well as the general public.

 Go to http://nybloodcenter.org/donate-blood/become-donor/can-i-donate-blood/ to learn if you are eligible to donate.